-Following a letter from our Planning Inspector we reluctantly recommended the withdrawal of the document to councillors.
-Our council approved this the withdrawl in July 2012 and Members (on 9 October 2012) instructed us to commence appropriate steps to produce a new Local Plan that is fully compliant with the National Planning Policy Framework (NPPF) and other relevant statutes.
+Following a letter from our Planning Inspector, we reluctantly recommended the withdrawal of the 'Core Strategy'.
+We approved the withdrawal in July 2012 and on 9 October 2012, Executive Members instructed us to commence appropriate steps to produce a new Local Plan which is fully compliant with the National Planning Policy Framework (NPPF) and other relevant legislation.

 The Statement of Community Involvement (SCI) was adopted in December 2007.
 It sets out how we'll involve you in the preparation of all Local Development Framework (LDF) documents and in making decisions on planning applications.